pololu/rpicsim/docs/IntroductionToRSpec.md

 File structure
 ----

-The recommended way to set up your RSpec tests is to put them inside a directory named `spec`, as discussed in the {file:QuickStartGuide.md Quick-start guide}.
+The recommended way to set up RSpec is to put your test suite in a directory named `spec`, as discussed in the {file:QuickStartGuide.md Quick-start guide}.
 When you run the `rspec` command, RSpec will look for all the files in `spec` and its subdirectories that have a name ending in `_spec.rb`.

 Example groups and examples